JijaGallery/ColorfulData/README.md

 1- "Predicting Teleco Customer Churn with Precision: Unveiling Insights from 'Tenure' and 'TotalCharges' Using K-Nearest Neighbors (KNN)"

 2- Recommendation top 50 movies

+3-Dummy Marketing and Sales Data .
+Liner Regression, Feature selection by Lasso , TV has good result in this dataset.